KanounDev/Smart-City-Web-App/README.md

 - Approve or reject applications digitally
 - Manually position approved services on the city map (ensuring accuracy)

+## ✨ Optional Added Features

+### For Citizens & Property Owners 🏠
+- **Issue Reporting System** – Report town issues such as broken roads, non-functional street lighting, garbage accumulation, or other public inconveniences directly through the platform
+- **Track Report Status** – Monitor the progress of reported issues and receive updates on resolution status
+- **Community Notifications** – Get notified when issues in your area are acknowledged or resolved

+### For Municipal Authorities 🏛️
+- **Issue Management Dashboard** – View, filter, and manage all citizen-reported issues in one centralized interface
+- **Accept/Reject Issue Resolution** – Review reported problems and decide whether to approve them for fixing or reject them with proper justification
+- **Comment Functionality** – Add comments or notes to each report to communicate reasoning, provide updates, or request further clarification from citizens

 ## 🛠️ Tech Stack

 ### Backend